JCPuerto/shopping-cart/README.md

 In a browser go to http://localhost:8080

-To exit, cancel the process "ctrl + c" and type "y".
+To exit, cancel the process by typing "ctrl + c" and then "y".

 # Tools used
 • Spring MVC